 Female genital mutilation is a widespread practice that is carried out on young girls between the ages of 5 and 10 years, and in some countries on grown women as well.
-Unlike male circumcision, female circumcision is not a Religious obligation required by Islam, Christianity, or any of the other known religions; The practice is nevertheless a cultural tradition.
+Unlike male circumcision, female circumcision is not a religious obligation required by Islam, Christianity, or any of the other known religions; The practice is nevertheless a cultural tradition.
 It is

 In recent years because of immigration and population movements, the practice is emerging among refugee populations in Europe and North America where the medical and obstetrical complications that mutilated women and girls are seeking treatment for is causing a lot of concern among health-care providers in Western countries.
 This concern is expressed through the constant attention FGM receives from international health and human rights organizations as well as from the world media.

-Prior to this present study that is being reported on, there had been very few studies conducted in the past, or studies had been on a small number of women.
+Prior to this present study, there had been very few studies conducted in the past, or studies had been on a small number of women.

-Some of the most accurate early data on FGM comes from Fran Hosken3 who in 1982 compiled statistics from her many years of studying FGM in Africa.
+Some of the most accurate early data on FGM comes from Fran Hosken who in 1982 compiled statistics from her many years of studying FGM in Africa.
 Between 1995 and 2002 the Demographics and Health Surveys published data compiled by questionnaire from 16 countries, but Somaliland and Somalia were not included.
-Countries that have had repeated data collected have shown small declines in prevalence and a trend to less severe forms of mutilation4.
+Countries that have had repeated data collected have shown small declines in prevalence and a trend to less severe forms of mutilation.
 There are a number of published studies from African countries, (not including Somaliland), in